 I’d love to know: If you’re just starting out – have you considered all of these things?
 And if you have been working as a freelance writer for a while – do you have all of these in order?

-If you want to feel confident that you have everything you need in place to get started when those clients do come knocking, take a look at my How To Become A Freelance Health Writer online course.
+If you want to feel confident that you have everything you need in place to get started when those clients do come knocking, take a look at my freelance medical writing course.